wichopy/serverless-oauth2-blog-post/blogpost.md

 https://github.com/wichopy/serverless-oauth2-blog-post/compare/google-signin...google-api-request

-Lets use Firebase's google auth implmentation and add additional scopes so we can get an access token that will read from one of google's many apis.
-In this example, we will read google calendar events.
+Let's use Firebase's Google auth implmentation and add additional scopes so we can get an access token that will read from one of Google's many apis.
+In this example, we will read Google calendar events.

 Before we can do this, we need to add the gapi javascript library to our html and enable the Calendar API in this project.
 Add to our `head` tag: